-Ongoing research across Russia, Sweden, Norway and even into the Baltic regions hope to improve solar technology and year-round production of renewable energy.
+Ongoing research across Russia, Sweden, Norway and Baltic regions hope to improve solar technology and year-round production of renewable energy.

-Germany has been the top photovoltaic installer for a number of years and is leading the European renewable-energy bandwagon having announced their plans to move away from nuclear energy production completely by 2022, and, reduce greenhouse gas emissions by 80 to 95 per cent by 2050 at least.
+Germany has been the top photovoltaic installer for a number of years and is leading the European renewable-energy bandwagon, announcing their plans to move away from nuclear energy production completely by 2022 and reduce greenhouse gas emissions by at least 80–95% by 2050.

-The Energiewende Germany is powered predominantly by communities and citizens with small investors driving more than 50 per cent of the country’s renewable shift in 2013 alone.
-The country is even exporting surplus energy to neighbouring countries thanks to being able to produce more energy than what they need.
-Their final investment into traditional energy plants is in dismantling and taking them down.
+The Energiewende Germany is powered predominantly by communities and citizens with small investors driving more than 50% of the country’s renewable shift in 2013 alone.
+The country is even exporting surplus energy to neighbouring countries, thanks to its ability to produce more energy than what it needs.
+The final investment into traditional energy plants is in dismantling and taking them down.

 The Germans are massively invested in the uptake and measurement of solar production across Europe and the Middle East.
 Their current projections predict that solar energy is to become the cheapest source of energy across most regions by 2025.
-Further to this and thanks to technological advancements, solar power is already cost effective in sunny regions like Dubai, and even in projects still under construction in Brazil and Uruguay.
+Further, thanks to technological advancements, solar power is already cost-effective in sunny cities like Dubai and projects are under construction in coutnries like Brazil and Uruguay.

-The United Kingdom is renowned for its heavily overcast and rainy weather, but they’re still taking advantage of the power of solar.
-Their long summer days and increasingly sunny summers are helping this small country break solar records.
+The United Kingdom is renowned for its heavily overcast and rainy weather, but it’s still taking advantage of the power of solar.
+Long, increasingly sunny summer days help this small country break solar records.

-Renewable energy across the UK is seeing significant growth trends in the right direction.
-Solar photovoltaic production increased by 41 per cent in the first quarter of 2015 compared to the first quarter of 2014, largely due to increased capacity and now holding a 26 per cent share of total energy capacity.
+Renewable energy across the UK is seeing significant growth.
+Solar photovoltaic production increased by 41% in the first quarter of 2015, compared to the first quarter of 2014.
+This was largely due to increased capacity, now holding a 26% share of total energy capacity.

 As solar panels are still able to produce power when it’s overcast (albeit at a reduced percentage), it’s still sufficient to reduce household and business energy costs by powering things like hot water systems.

-Energy smart solutions across the UK see solar and wind-turbine hybrid solutions being installed to ensure that even when the sunshine goes missing, wind energy can still be harvested to supplement household energy usage.
+Energy smart solutions across the UK see solar and wind-turbine hybrid solutions being installed to ensure that even when it’s not sunny, wind energy can still be harvested to supplement household energy usage.

 In the first quarter of 2015, China managed to install a gigawatt shy of what was installed across the entire US in 2014.
 In this time, China beat their 2015 target adding 5GW of production power to their network.
 This rapid adoption of solar is set to place China ahead of Germany in cumulative and annual installed capacity.

-The greatest challenge for the Chinese remains getting the solar infrastructure connected to the grid.
+The greatest challenge for China is getting the solar infrastructure connected to the grid.
 Dependencies on grid operators who are reluctant to support the initiatives continue to plague the solar rollout.